 - Outstanding Teacher of Literature, University of Kentucky, English Department, 1999.

 - Dissertation Year Fellowship, University of Kentucky, 1997-98. $11,000.

 Dissertation: Father and Son: Kingsley Amis, Martin Amis, and the British Novel Since 1950.

 Examination Areas: 20th Century British Literature; American Literature Since 1865; Victorian Literature;

 Literary Theory.
-Committee: Jerome Meckier, chair; John G. Cawelti, Steven Weisenburger, Jonathan
+Committee: Profs.
+Jerome Meckier, chair; John G. Cawelti, Steven Weisenburger, Jonathan

 Allison, and William Campbell.